prabu-sivakumar/API-Gateway/README.md

 - Gateway with aggregation.
 KrackenD connects a lot of backend services to a single endpoint.
 - Great fit for Mobile Applications.
 - Stateless.
 There is no need for a centralized database.
 Nodes need not communicate with each other.
+- Extensions are build using Go, Lua, etc.,

 ## Comparison